Carol Danvers: Ultimate Marvel

-The Ultimate Marvel imprint features a version of the character without superhuman abilities named Captain Carol Danvers in the "Ultimate Galactus Trilogy" storyline.
-As a U.S. Air Force officer, she was assigned to work on Mahr Vehl's security detail with General Nick Fury when Earth was threatened by Gah Lak Tus.
-In the title Ultimate Power, the character becomes acting director of S.H.I.E.L.D. after Nick Fury's disappearance.
+An alternate version of Carol Danvers appears in Ultimate Marvel imprint.
+She has no superhuman abilities and is named Captain Carol Danvers in the "Ultimate Galactus Trilogy" storyline.
+As a U.S. Air Force officer, she was assigned to work on Mahr Vehl's security detail with Nick Fury when Earth was threatened by Gah Lak Tus.
+In the title Ultimate Power, the character becomes acting director of S.H.I.E.L.D. after Fury's disappearance.
 Her first missions involved working with the Fantastic Four and the X-Men opposing threats like Apocalypse, and the Silver Surfer.
 In Ultimate Spider-Man, she works on apprehending Norman Osborn after he escapes from the Triskelion.
 Things got difficult for her when Norman lied to the press that S.H.I.E.L.D. wrongly imprisoned him for trying to make the world a safer place, putting the S.H.I.E.L.D. agents out of a job.

 She receives help from Spider-Man (Peter Parker) after she arrests him in public, hoping that it would lure Norman to her.
 She summoned a press release and had Harry Osborn tell the reporters the truth that Norman was a horrible person for experimenting on himself and killing his mother.
 Outraged, Norman went to the S.H.I.E.L.D.
 Helicarrier and attacked his son along with her, Spider-Man, and the S.H.I.E.L.D. agents on board.
 Norman accidentally killed Harry and, feeling guilty, tells the S.H.I.E.L.D. agents to kill him.
 Spider-Man becomes angry at Danvers because Harry died on her watch and told her to stay out of his life.
 She did not do as he asked, but she still felt sorry for him.

 As S.H.I.E.L.D.
 Director, Danvers was put in command of the newly formed New Ultimates.
 When Loki attempted another invasion of Earth, Danvers and the women of the team (Zarda and Valkyrie) were placed under a spell by Amora.
 Danvers, using technology, was able to resist the spell and was able to free the rest of the team to battle Loki's forces.

 After Spider-Man was captured and replaced by the Chameleon, Danvers decided that having Peter, untrained, loose in the city was doing more harm than good.
 She approached May Parker and they both agreed that Peter would attend training lessons from individual members of the New Ultimates.

 Danvers and her New Ultimates battled Nick Fury and his Avengers while each side accused the other of being traitors to S.H.I.E.L.D. and the United States of America.
 During the fight, Danvers was hit by a Police Cruiser, leaving her in critical condition.
 Her role as S.H.I.E.L.D.
 Director was then passed on to Gregory Stark, the one that had in fact engineered the events from the start.
 After Stark is killed, Fury replaced Danvers as director.